 Most expats will need a visa to enter Russia, no matter the purpose or the duration of their stay.
 The country’s visa protocol is complicated, expensive and, for many people, the cause of much stress.
 Visas aren't generally granted at Russian border points, making it necessary to apply well in advance.

 For short periods of stay, up to eight days, an e-visa can be obtained.
 For more information on this and the most updated information, contact the embassy or consulate directly.
 Here are some embassy contacts for Russia.

 Russian police officers do not need reasonable cause to stop foreigners and request proof of their identity and the documents that give them the right to be in Russia.
 For this reason, it’s important that visitors carry their passport and visa at all times.
-Those who don’t may find themselves subject to fines and even possible arrest.
+Those who don’t may find themselves subject to fines.

 Tourist visas for Russia